Sebastián Piñera: Use of bellicose rhetoric

 During the 2019–20 Chilean protests Piñera made himself known for the use of a bellicose language.
 When Piñera addressed the nation on the evening of 20 October during the height of the unrest he remarked that the country was "at war with a powerful and relentless enemy" and announced that the state of emergency would be extended across much of the country.
 Some opposition politicians described his rhetoric as "irresponsible", while a Latin America editor for BBC News Online expressed concern about the impact his words would have on the protesters and on the chances for meaningful dialogue.
 Hours shortly after the President's speech, chief of national defense Javier Iturriaga del Campo appeared to contradict this declaration, asserting that he was "content" and "not at war with anyone".

 However, the use of bellicose rhetoric can be traced back to at least 2018 when Piñera began his second government.
-He has referred to a variety of subjects like drug trafficking, terrorism, and organized crime as "powerful and relentless enemies".
-Besides this Piñera has made frequent use of words like "battle", "conquest", "defeat" and "combat" in his verbal communication.
+He referred to a variety of subjects like drug trafficking, terrorism, and organized crime as "powerful and relentless enemies".
+Besides this Piñera made frequent use of words like "battle", "conquest", "defeat" and "combat" in his verbal communication.
 The use of such language is not unique to Piñera but has also been heard from European right-wing populists and George W. Bush.
-According to economist Carlos Tromben who studied the political discourse of Piñera, the aim of this rhetoric is to rally the nation behind what is perceived as a common interest, but the success of this has been variable.
+According to economist Carlos Tromben who studied Piñera's political discourse, the aim of this rhetoric was to rally the nation behind what was perceived as a common interest, but the success of this was variable.
 Tromben also views the bellicose rhetoric as a defensive communicational strategy aimed to gain time for a "counterattack".

 Personal life

 Piñera married Cecilia Morel in 1973.
-They were neighbors in the Avenida Américo Vespucio, Santiago.
-They have four children, born in 1975, 1978, 1982, and 1984.
-All of them have university degrees.
-Piñera is also a member of Washington D.C.-based think tank, the Inter-American Dialogue.
+They were neighbors on Avenida Américo Vespucio in Santiago.
+They had four children, born in 1975, 1978, 1982, and 1984.

+Piñera was also a member of the Inter-American Dialogue, a Washington, D.C.–based think tank.